 - And sea salt.

 About the chicken, some prefer it braised but you can pretty much cook it as you wish.
-In short, one imperative: there must be cooked in advance.
+In short, one imperative: it must be cooked in advance.

 Then cut finely the onion and garlic and brown it in a pan with a drizzle of oil.
 Add the grated Odika and stir in for about 3 minutes.